GLinux

 gLinux is a Debian Testing-based Linux distribution used at Google as a workstation operating system.
 The Google gLinux team builds the system from source code, introducing their own changes. gLinux replaced the previously used Ubuntu-based distribution, Goobuntu. gLinux is usually installed by loading into a bootstrap environment when it is first booted up.
-When gLinux is getting started up, the root files are unpacked and the Debian installer starts to perform the installation.
-Over the years, Google has focused on speed, scale, and data which is the thought process that allowed them to move to gLinux.
-Google was using Ubuntu before switching to gLinux; however, the two years of security updates it provided meant that planning for the next upgrade would take next to a year.
+When it is started, the root files are unpacked and the Debian installer starts to perform the installation.
+According to a former user of the OS, it uses the Cinnamon desktop environment.
+As of 2024, only the GNOME desktop environment is fully supported.
+Over the years, Google has focused on speed, scale and data, which is the thought process that allowed them to move to gLinux.
+Google used Ubuntu before switching to gLinux; however, the two years of security updates it provided meant that planning for the next upgrade would take close to a year.